tye-exe/amber-lsp/README.md

 to local Amber LSP server binary.

 If you want to connect the server to some other editor, build the project and link to the executable

+### Release

+In order to make a release:

+1. Bump version in Cargo.toml and clients/vscode/package.json
+2. Create a new tag that equals to the version in Cargo.toml like this: `git tag "v1.0.0"`
+3. Push new tag `git push origin "v1.0.0"`
+4. Make sure that release pipeline finishes successfully